project-meucci/thimm.github.io/docs/Agtech - So What?/Episode-43-jess-and-matt-fealy-theme-getting-agtech-ready.md

 ---
-title: Episode 43: Jess and Matt Fealy (Theme: getting agtech ready)
+title: Episode 43 Jess And Matt Fealy Theme Getting Agtech Ready
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2019-06-11)